akaminsky/akaminsky.github.io/ai/pillar/NETLIFY_SETUP.md

-# 🚀 Netlify Deployment Guide for Hombiq
+# 🚀 Netlify Deployment Guide for Pillar

 ## ✅ Setup Complete!

-Your Hombiq app is now configured to use Netlify Functions, which keeps your API key secure!
+Your Pillar app is now configured to use Netlify Functions, which keeps your API key secure!

 ## 📋 **What Was Set Up:**